 John: Well, we all make mistakes.

-A show cancelled too soon!
-It’s a pity because Karl Urban as a rogue detective in this sci-fi series was brilliant.
+A show that was canceled too soon!
+It’s a pity because Karl Urban as the main character, a rogue detective, in this sci-fi series was brilliant.

 #48: JACK COLTON FROM ROMANCING THE STONE